toneil/java-intro/tutorials/basics/README.md

 ## Important syntax differences between Java and Python

 Pythoners as you are, you probably see two syntax oddities - curly brackets `{}` enclosing classes and methods, and semi colon `;` at the end of each statement.
 Curly brackets work like indentations (i.e. the number of spaces before each new line) do in Python: We use them for if/else-statements, methods, classes and loops.
-Indentation isn't necessary in Java, but it makes the code more readable, so don't skip them.
+Indentation isn't necessary in Java, but it makes the code more readable, so don't skip it.

 ## Examples